Below you will find a list of useful tips for your review, including information about weather, what to pack, and much more.

 Please do not worry about all these recommendations, and enjoy your time in the Jungle.
 All these tips will help you to have the best time ever.
 This is a unique opportunity to enjoy a pristine and untouched jungle and see amazing things in just a few days.

 Thanks to the Internet, it is now easy to take classes online from the comfort of your home.
 There is a Lima-based online Spanish school that we know and recommend for Spanish classes online. www.webspanish.com.
-If you can invest as little as 10 hours of time, they will give you basic preparation for your travel to Peru.
+If you can use as little as 10 hours of your time, they will give you basic preparation for your trip to Peru.